eriiire/LambdaStepCompute/phase3/Overall-Process-Documentation.md

    - **Lambda Function 2 (write-to-db.py):** Generates random numbers, saves them to the database, and introduces a 10-minute sleep delay for each iteration.
    - **Lambda Function 3 (aggregate-and-store-value.py):** Collects the generated values from the database, calculates their average, and stores it in another database.

-3. Amazon RDS Database: Stores the generated values and their corresponding run IDs.
+3. Amazon RDS Database: Stores the generated values and their corresponding run and iteration IDs.

 ## Step Function Workflow